Key Idea: Hattie Bryant Speaks

 Hattie Bryant's commentaries, anecdotes, and powerful video excerpts bring wisdom and enthusiasm into meeting rooms across the country.

-Hattie and her husband, Bruce Camber, are the most successful independent producers in the history of PBS.
+In the rather brief history of PBS-TV (1970 -), Hattie and her husband, Bruce Camber, have had a most successful run as independent producers.
 With sponsorship from IBM, Verizon, Microsoft, Qwest, MassMutual, the United States Postal Service, Travelers, Dun & Bradstreet, AT&T and Thompson Learning, their series, Small Business School, was taped in 34 states and 150 cities.
-Each episode stars a business owner who has grown their business from idea to millions in revenue.
+Each episode stars a business owner who has grown a business from an idea to millions in revenue.
 Watch Hattie as she presents live to an audience of small business owners.

 Hattie brings access to the entire Small Business School video library to your next meeting.